tgartland89/SweetDeeMovieDb/SweetDeeMovieDB/README.md

 1. Run `npm install` in your terminal (make sure you are cd'd into the SweetDeeMovieDB).
 2. Run `npm run dev`.
 This will run the localhost for the React app.
-3. In a new terminal, run `npm db`.
-This will run the back-end json db that holds the movies added as well as favorites.
+3. In a new terminal, run `npm run db` in SweerDeeMoiveDB This will run the back-end json db that holds the movies added as well as favorites.

 # Axios